Gaussian Processes indexed on the symmetric group: prediction and learning: Gaussian fields on the symmetric group

-When considering the asymptotic behaviour of the Maximum Likelihood Estimate, two different frameworks can be studied: fixed domain and increasing domain asymptotics (\cite{stein99interpolation}).
-Under increasing-domain asymptotics, as $n \to \infty$, the observation points $\sigma_1,\cdots,\sigma_n $ are such that $\min_{i \neq j} d(\sigma_i ,\sigma_j) $ is lower bounded and $d(\sigma_i , \sigma_j)$ becomes large with $|i-j|$.
+When considering the asymptotic behaviour of the maximum likelihood estimator, two different frameworks can be studied: fixed domain and increasing domain asymptotics \cite{stein99interpolation}.
+Under increasing-domain asymptotics, as $n \to \infty$, the observation points $\sigma_1,\cdots,\sigma_n $ are such that $\min_{i \neq j} d(\sigma_i ,\sigma_j) $ is lower bounded and $d(\sigma_i , \sigma_j)$ becomes large with $|i-j|$, (thus we can not keep $N$ fixed as $n\to +\infty$).
 Under fixed-domain asymptotics, the sequence (or triangular array) of observation points $(\sigma_1,\cdots,\sigma_n,\cdots)$ is dense in a fixed bounded subset.
 For a Gaussian field on $\R^d$, under increasing-domain asymptotics, the true covariance parameter $\theta^*$ can be estimated consistently by maximum likelihood.
-Furthermore, the maximum likelihood estimator is asymptoticly normal (\cite{MarMar1984,cressie93asymptotic,cressie96asymptotics,bachoc_asymptotic_2013}).
-Moreover, prediction performed using the estimated covariance parameter $\hat{\theta}$ is asymptotically as good as the one computed with $\theta^*$ as pointed out in \cite{bachoc_asymptotic_2013}.
-Finally, note that in the Symmetric group, the fixed-domain framework can not be considered (contrary to the input space $\R^d$) since $S_n$ is a finite space and $S_\infty$ is a discrete space.
+Furthermore, the maximum likelihood estimator is asymptotically normal \cite{MarMar1984,cressie93asymptotic,cressie96asymptotics,bachoc_asymptotic_2013}.
+Moreover, prediction performed using the estimated covariance parameter $\hat{\theta}_n$ is asymptotically as good as the one computed with $\theta^*$ as pointed out in \cite{bachoc_asymptotic_2013}.
+Finally, note that in the symmetric group, the fixed-domain framework can not be considered (contrary to the input space $\R^d$) since $S_N$ is a finite space.